zacharyedwardsdowns/chd-node/README.md

 `chd name`

-To change to a sub directory, use a directory name + /sub-directory:
+To change to a subdirectory, use a directory name + /subdirectory:

 `chd name/sub-directory`